Below is the constitution of the Middle Common Room of St. Anne’s College, University of Oxford.

 - Notice of the AGM shall be given one week in advance;

-- The quorum for the AGM shall be ten per cent of the current membership rounded up to the nearest full member.
+- The quorum for the AGM shall be 30 (thirty) current MCR members.
 Should the AGM be inquorate, the MCR President shall, in consultation with the MCR Committee, call for a second meeting for the purposes of making decisions concerning MCR finances or the MCR committee.
 Quorum for this second meeting shall be at least five members of the MCR Committee, or at least ten full MCR members;

 - Each officer of the MCR committee shall submit a report on his/her official responsibilities at the AGM.
 The MCR Treasurer shall also propose a budget;